Arron-Stothart/resonnet/README.md

 #### Agent-driven queries

 A major challenge for infinite-context agents is being able to retrieve context with more abstract relevance to the user message that semantic and keyword matching might miss.

+#### Memory in ChatGPT

+- Reference Saved Memories: ChatGPT detects and stores useful information for future conversations.
+This is injected into the context everytime a new non-temporary chat is started. <br/> `Model Set Context:[2025-05-02].
+The user dislikes HR style language in generated text.`
+- Reference Chat History: RAG over chat history.
+Currently, this injects a lot of tokens and can contaminate responses.

 [SeCom](https://arxiv.org/abs/2502.05589) Findings: Turn-level is too granular, session-level includes irrelevant content.
 Implement topical segmentation to create coherent memory chunks to make Claude feel like it truly "remembers" your relationshi rather than just searching isolated conversation fragments.